Trump says 'long way' to go on North Korea crisis

 "Although the North's announcement is quite dramatic, it's natural for the world to be extra sensitive to every word spoken by Kim."

+"This is a great public relations effort by Kim Jong Un," Corker said on CNN.
+"I think everyone within the administration and Congress approaches this with scepticism and caution."

+White House legislative affairs director Marc Short said on NBC's "Meet the Press" the U.S. goal remains "full denuclearisation" in which Pyongyang no longer has nuclear weapons.

-Moon, who welcomed Kim's announcement as a "major" step towards denuclearisation, is making the summit his sole focus this week, staying in the presidential Blue House to prepare with no outside engagements, a Blue House official said on Sunday.
+Moon, who welcomed Kim's announcement as a "major" step towards denuclearisation, is making Friday's summit his sole focus this week, a Blue House official said on Sunday.

-South Korea's presidential security service met officials from the military as well as the U.N.
-Command on Saturday to discuss security at the border truce village of Panmunjom, where the inter-Korean summit will take place, the official said.

 For the past few weeks, South Korea has been renovating Peace House, on its side of Panmunjom, to prepare for the summit with Kim, who will be the first North Korean leader to set foot in the South since the 1950-1953 Korean War.